Advertiser Disclosure

 John F. Kennedy International Airport Terminal 8 departures.
 Image Credit: John F. Kennedy International Airport

-Check-in is located on level 3 with the security checkpoint.
-Once clearing security, passengers will arrive into the central concourse area with a good choice of shops and restaurants.
+Check-in is on level 3, near the security checkpoint.
+Once security is cleared, passengers will arrive in the central concourse area, which offers a good choice of shops and restaurants.

-Once you’ve passed through security, you’ll enter Concourse A first with gates 1 to 8, 10, and 12 to the left and gates 14, 16, 18, and 20 to the right.
-There’s a good selection of shops and restaurants along the concourse and the joint lounges for British Airways and American Airlines are located on level 4.
+Once you’ve passed through security, you’ll enter Concourse A first, with gates 1 to 8, 10, and 12 to the left and gates 14, 16, 18, and 20 to the right.
+There’s a good selection of shops and restaurants along the concourse, and the joint lounges for British Airways and American Airlines are on level 4.

 Level 3 – Concourse B